marcomq/nimview/README.md

 more complex data, it is recommended to use Json to encode your values on the client.
 Use a parser on the back-end to read all values and send Json back to the client.
 By this, you have an unlimited amount of input and output parameter values.
 This is easy when using python or Nim as back-end.
-This may also simplify automated testing, as you can store the specific strings as Json and only check specific Json values.
+This may also simplify automated unit testing, as you can store the specific strings as Json and only check specific Json values.
 Notice, that all registered functions return only strings, so the server will also just return a string value.
 If you need Json, you need to parse this value in javascript manually, for example with JSON.parse().
 In case you want to use C++ - don't write your own C++ Json parser.
 Feel free to use https://github.com/nlohmann/json.
 You might re-use it in other code locations.